Blendify/blender-manual/trunk/blender_docs/manual/painting_sculpting/sculpting/options.rst

    Using this option allows you to seamlessly tile your strokes along the given axes.
 Tile Offset
-   The default tile size is set to one BU (Blender Unit).
+   The default tile size is set to one :abbr:`BU (Blender Unit)`.
 The offset allows the option to alter the tile size along all three axes.